 - Not having a lot of sexual experience or being overly anxious about dating, romantic relationships, or sexual intimacy

-- Being around people or institutions that teach that homosexuality is wrong, bad, or immoral (i.e., certain religious teachings like those in purity culture, potentially leading to religious trauma)
+- Being around people or institutions that teach that homosexuality is wrong, bad, or immoral (i.e., certain religious teachings like those in purity culture, potentially leading to religious trauma

-How Can Sexual Orientation OCD Affect Someone’s Life?
+How Does HOCD Affect Someone’s Life?

-People with HOCD often describe experiencing:1,4,5
+People with HOCD often describe experiencing:1, 4, 5

 - Having trouble interacting with platonic friends of the same sex